 Students are not allowed to leave the school grounds during school hours without the knowledge and consent of their teacher and office personnel.
-Permission to leave the school grounds will only be granted upon written or verbal request from the student's parent or guardian, and only after the student has been dismissed from the main office.
+Permission to leave the school grounds will only be granted upon written request from the student's parent or guardian, and only after the student has been signed out at the office.